 A new two-tower development by Make Architects in London has the City of London’s biggest new garden since the Barbican was built in 1982, and there’s also a growing trend for companies to sponsor vegetable gardens for employees(4).

 Filling your office with greenery is “an excellent way to combat both sick days and stress” according to Danica-Lea Larcombe, a doctoral student at Australia’s Edith Cowan University.
 “Ideally, you want plants that will ‘scrub’ the air of pathogens, improve the office’s mix of bacteria, and survive in low light with little care.”

-Productivity power boost: There are tangible benefits to a company’s bottom line, from enriching the workspace with plants or other elements, says Dr. Craig Knight at the University of Exeter(5).
-When his researchers introduced £10,000 worth of plants into the offices of one of London’s big four accountancy practices, productivity increased by around 15%.
+Productivity power boost: There are tangible benefits to a company’s bottom line from enriching the workspace with plants or other elements, says Dr Craig Knight at the University of Exeter(5).
+When his researchers introduced £10,000 worth of plants into the offices of one of London’s big four accountancy practices, productivity increased by around 15 per cent.